 The International Association of Professional Translators and Interpreters regularly offers webinars on interesting topics by well-known presenters.
 Prices vary – some are free for members, and a few are free for non-members too.
 The association is run by volunteers so the website is not as flash as the commercial providers, but the registration process has recently been streamlined and the GoToMeeting platform is easy to use.

-The Alexandria Project has a number of live and recorded webinars in various languages, including English, German, Dutch and Portuguese.
+The Alexandria Library has a number of live and recorded webinars in various languages, including English, German, Dutch and Portuguese.
 Topics include business skills for translators, building your online presence and medical translation.

 ProZ.com runs a lot of webinars for translators and interpreters, including training courses for SDL certification.